mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/ZigBee_Network_Group/WeeklyReport_ZigBee_Network_Group_2-19-2024.md

 - Test for bugs in our ZigBee Network setup.

 ### Key Points
-- Update go versions on all raspberry pi due to conflict with serial package.
+- Update go versions on all Raspberry Pi due to conflict with the serial package.
-- Working towards json file transfer between zigbee network.
+- Working towards JSON file transfer between ZigBee network.

 ### Next Week Goals